LEARN

 Colour Adult:

 P.f. frontatus: Both adults red forecrown; red around lores and eyes, eye rings bare and white; red thighs and bend of wing to carpal edge.
-Large in size.
+Beak buff/light pink.
+Large.

-P.f. minor: Both adults as in frontatus, but smaller in size; overall colour darker without bronze/yellow tinge of frontatus; red on thighs paler and more extensive; upper mandible notch rounded.
+P.f. minor: Both adults as in frontatus but smaller; overall colour darker without bronze/yellow tinge of frontatus; red on thighs paler and more extensive; upper mandible notch rounded.

 Colour Juvenile: